RafeedF/1-Implant_Dimensions_Analysis/README.md

 ## Analytic Objectives

-1. Calculations: To have a better statistical grasp of the inspected implant dimensions and understanding the accuracy and precision of implants cut at Size A and Size B for production.
+1. To have a better statistical grasp of the inspected implant dimensions and understanding the accuracy and precision of implants cut at Size A and Size B for production.
     - Statistics: Averages, Standard Deviations (SD), and % Relative Standard Deviations (%RSD)
     - On: Length, Diameter, and Volume
     - Grouped by: Passed implants, and Total implants

-2. Visualisations: To illustrate inspection data to better understand trends pertaining to implant volumes, pass rates and inspection efficiency for Size A and B implants.
+2. To visualise inspection data to better understand trends pertaining to implant volumes, pass rates and inspection efficiency for Size A and B implants.
     - Time series:
         - Plotting average and individual implant volumes, and trends over time.
         - Pass rates at a given time, and over time.